oclif/oclif.github.io/docs/releasing.md

 ## MacOS installer

 Build a MacOS .pkg installer with `oclif-dev pack:macos`.
 It will build into `./dist/macos`.
 This can be published to S3 with `oclif-dev publish:macos`.
-You need to set the identifier at `oclif.macos.identifier` in `package.json`.
+You need to set the MacOS identifier at `oclif.macos.identifier` in `package.json`.
+(For the Heroku CLI we use "com.heroku.cli" as the identifier)

+To sign the installer, set `oclif.macos.sign` to a certificate (For the Heroku CLI this is "Developer ID Installer: Heroku INC").
+And optionally set the keychain with `OSX_KEYCHAIN`.

 ## Ubuntu/Debian packages